Rafael Devers Player Props: Red Sox vs. Guardians

-On Tuesday, Rafael Devers (.282 slugging percentage in past 10 games, with zero home runs) and the Boston Red Sox play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox, including Rafael Devers (.282 slugging percentage in past 10 games, including zero homers), take on starting pitcher Tanner Bibee and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.

-In his last game, he had two hits (going 2-for-4) against the Rays.
+In his previous game he had a hitless performance (0-for-4) against the Guardians.

 Rafael Devers Game Info & Props vs. the Guardians